Kathund/ShareX-API/README.md

 <h1 align="center">ShareX-API</h1>

-<h2 align="center">API Thats designed for use with ShareX to upload your files to a webserver.</h2>
+<h2 align="center">API Thats designed for use with ShareX to upload your files to a web server.</h2>

 This ShareX-API is designed to use the Custom Uploader feature that is build into ShareX.
 This API is designed to be used as a cdn for your files.
 The API is built using Express for the backend.